Electric Underfloor Heating Systems – Collection Guide

 Underfloor Heating Accessories

-Shop supporting products for floor build-up, preparation and installation finishing details.
+Shop supporting products for floor build-up, preparation, probes, tapes, overlays and installation finishing details.

 Comparison Table – Electric UFH Types